zhengjie2002/tp/docs/UserGuide.md

 **Format:** `find --keyword KEYWORD [--status <open|closed>]`

 > ℹ️ Note: KEYWORD is a string literal that will be matched.
 However, it is case-insensitive.\
-> ℹ️ Note: This search is not case-sensitive asd finds all cases where the title contains the
+> ℹ️ Note: This search will find all cases where the title contains the consecutive `KEYWORD` string.
-> consecutive KEYWORD string.

 **Example**
 - `find --keyword murder` will find all cases with the keyword murder in its title